 A Proactive Approach

-While it’s true debt and cash flow problems can lead to formal insolvency proceedings or restructuring, they don’t have to.
+While it’s true that debt and cash flow problems can lead to formal insolvency proceedings or restructuring, they don’t have to.
+While we are all waiting for the dust to settle on COVID-19, it’s imperative businesses begin the process of shifting back and focusing on the future.
 With early detection and the execution of a sound turnaround plan, it is possible to get back to positive cash flow.